 Quality consultants will talk to you about HTTPS.
 You see, Google recently said that by July of 2018, it would start to flag websites as “not secure” if they are not HTTPS.
 They will talk to you about the possible canonicalisation that could come with switching to HTTPS and how they can help you to avoid these issues.

-Question 4: Are they focused on my offering a great user experience?
+Question 4: Is the SEO consultant focused on my offering a great user experience?

 They will often spend a significant amount of time on how important a good site structure is.
 They want to make sure that your site is very easy to navigate.
 They want users to feel as if everything is intuitive.

-Question 5: Are they are interested in increasing my page speed?
+Question 5: Is the SEO consultant capable of increasing my page speed?